Comparison of Anomaly Detectors: Context Matters: Implementation details

 \subsection{Evaluation}

 Though we have been meticulous in the implementation, due to the scale of operation we could not cover all the edge cases and therefore some runs did not complete at all or produced corrupted results with invalid values.
 When a method produced scores with more than half of the values being NaN, such results were filtered out.
-Overall less than $0.5\%$ (~$11k$) of results from the tabular experiments have been affected, out of which the majority (~$10k$) have come from our kNN implementation on small dimensional datasets, where only low values of $k$ produced a valid result.
+Overall less than $0.5\%$ ($\sim11k$) of results from the tabular experiments have been affected, out of which the majority ($\sim10k$) have come from our kNN implementation on small dimensional datasets, where only low values of $k$ produced a valid result.
 Results on the image datasets did not contain any invalid values.

 As a result, the experimental files for some combinations of hyperparameter-seed-model were missing and had to be handled in the later stages of evaluation.
-In this sense \textit{mean} protocol is more strict as it required at least 3 repetitions of each hyperparameter for tabular data and all anomaly classes in the case of image datasets.
-On the other hand \textit{max} checks only the edge cases where there are no results for repetition/anomaly class, therefore even one sample per repetition/anomaly class each with different hyperparameter is acceptable, though this has never happened.
+In our protocol we required at least 3 repetitions of each hyperparameter where repeated experiment were computed.